Soundproofing Sydney

 Fold acoustics into the wider project

-Align acoustic priorities with layout, glazing, doors, ceilings, services and joinery.
+Align acoustic priorities with layout, glazing, doors, ceilings, services, joinery and the rest of the renovation or new-build scope.

 Document the buildable path

-Translate acoustic intent into details, specifications and decisions that the design and construction team can follow.
+Translate acoustic intent into realistic details and decisions that builders and specialist trades can actually price, sequence and execute.

 Protect the outcome on site